n3mo/cyberpunk-theme.el/README.md

 M-x package-install cyberpunk-theme
 </pre>

-or, by alternatively running the command <code>list-packages</code>, marking the cyberpunk-theme package with the command "i" and running the execute execute command "x".
+or, by alternatively running the command <code>list-packages</code>, marking the cyberpunk-theme package with the command "i" and running the execute command "x".

 If you want cyberpunk-theme to be set at startup, add the following line to your .emacs init file: